Why Do I Have to Pay Back My Health Insurance Company After a Personal Injury Settlement?

 In Alabama, most health insurance companies are aware of the “common fund” doctrine, which requires the third party to pay a pro-rata share of the attorney’s fees and expenses incurred during the settlement.
 Simply put, the doctrine requires health insurance providers to reduce their subrogation claims and match the costs that you pay your attorney.

 Subrogation can have a significant impact on your personal injury case.
-If you or someone you love was wrongfully injured in a car accident due to the negligence of another driver, contact Wettermark Keith for a free consultation.
+If you or someone you love was wrongfully injured in a car accident due to the negligence of another driver, contact personal injury law firm Wettermark Keith for a free consultation.

 If you or a loved one have been injured and think you might have a case, call us now for a free consultation.